digitaldhc/dhc-rfcs/rfc-001-service-names.md

 ## Summary

-A proposal to introduce a standard for creating published service URL names.
+This is a proposal to introduce a standard for creating published service URL names.

 ## Problem